Get started - Get started with Liveblocks, Yjs, Monaco, and React

 liveblocks.config.ts

-Liveblocks uses the concept of rooms, separate virtual spaces where people collaborate.
-To create a real-time experience, multiple users must be connected to the same room.
+Liveblocks uses the concept of rooms, separate virtual spaces where people collaborate, and to create a realtime experience, multiple users must be connected to the same room.
+Set up a Liveblocks client with

 By default, Liveblocks is configured to work without an authentication endpoint where everyone automatically has access to rooms.
 This approach is great for prototyping and marketing pages where setting up your own security isn’t always required.
 If you want to limit access to a room for certain users, you’ll need to set up an authentication endpoint to enable permissions.